Frequently Asked Questions

 A. We work with XE currency, a well known, competitive and reliable foreign currency exchange specialist to assist you with converting your Pounds, Dollars or any other currency into Euros for your international transfers.

-A. We teamed up with two excellent currency exchange prviders due to the level of personal service they provide and their rates.
-Whether you require a one off transaction or on an ongoing monthly basis, our exchange currency brokers provides a one to one service enabling you to obtain the best exchange rates now and for the future.
+A. We have teamed up with two excellent currency exchange specialists due to the high level of personal service they provide and of course their rates.
+Whether you require a one-off transaction or on an on-going monthly basis, our currency brokers provides a one to one service enabling you to benefit from competitive exchange rates now, and for the future.

 A. Sizing the rooms of a property or working out distances in France can be a made confusing with the metric system.
 Use our metric converter designed for people used to the Imperial measurements and wish to convert to the metric system, or vice versa.